Dabin (music producer): Biography

+Born on June 9, 1992.
 Dabin is originally from Toronto, Canada.

 His album Two Hearts was nominated for the Juno Award for Electronic Album of the Year in 2018.

 Dabin collaborated with Slander and Seven Lions on the single "First Time", released on October 13, 2018.

 He collaborated with Said the Sky on several songs including "Superstar" (feat.
 Linn) (2018) and "Hero" (feat.
 Olivver The Kid) (2019).
 The two performed together as Dab the Sky at the Digital Mirage Online Music Festival in 2020.

 He was a guitarist and supporting member on Illenium's Awake (2017), Awake 2.0 (2018), and Ascend (2019) concert tours, On Christmas Day 2020, Dabin, Illenium, and Lights released the song "Hearts On Fire", which reached number 11 on the Billboard Dance/Electronic Songs chart and number 16 on the New Zealand Hot Singles (RMNZ) chart.
 He also participated in Illenium's Trilogy concert at Allegiant Stadium in Las Vegas on July 3, 2021.
 This was the stadium's first-ever music concert event since its opening.